Francisc546/Francisc546.github.io/Txiky.md

 ## Rejection symptoms prototype (P2)

-This is prototype is currently in development, it's currently scheduled to be testing ready for middle of April and be tested for a period of 2-3 weeks; Results and a demo version may release somewhere in June.
+This is prototype is currently in development, it's currently ready to be tested for a period of 2-3 weeks; Results and a demo version may release somewhere in late 2025.